Lyellr88/MARM-Protocol/ROADMAP.md

 # MARM Roadmap
 *Updated - July 16th, 2025*

-## Project Files

-- [README.md](README.md) – Core introduction and quick start for using MARM.
-- [FAQ.md](FAQ.md) – Answers to common questions about how and why to use MARM.
-- [CHANGELOG.md](CHANGELOG.md) – Tracks updates, edits, and refinements to the protocol.
-- [CONTRIBUTING.md](CONTRIBUTING.md) – Contribution guidelines and collaborator credits.
-- [DESCRIPTION.md](DESCRIPTION.md) – Protocol purpose and vision overview.
-- [LICENSE](LICENSE) – Terms of use for this project.
-- [HANDBOOK.md](HANDBOOK.md) – Full guide to MARM usage, including commands, examples, and beginner to advanced tips.
-- [ROADMAP.md](ROADMAP.md) – Planned features, upcoming enhancements, and related protocols under development.
-- [SETUP.md](SETUP.md) - Local download setup guide.

----

 ## Core Focus (Current)
 - The MARM Protocol has been updated to **v1.4** and is now considered feature-complete and polished for the time being.
 - The primary focus has shifted from protocol design to hands-on development and learning.